jordanks93/Workout-Tracker/README.md

   * [License](#license)

   ## Installation
+  ### Requires
+  * MongoDB
+  * Node

   1.)
 Clone the repo from github 2.)
 Pull up the project in your file directory 3.)
 Type "npm i" into the console to install the required modules 4.)
-Type "node index.js" to run the program 5.)
-Follow the prompts until newREADME.md is generated in the project folder.
+Enter "node server.js" to start the server 5.)
+Type "localhost:3000" into your browser and enter to use the app.
   ## Credits
   Jordan Stuckman
   ## Contributions